History of the Belgium national football team: Golden Generation (1978–2002)

-Failings (2002–11)
+Decline (2002–2011)

 Belgium did not reach Portugal's Euro 2004, and after failing to qualify for the FIFA World Cup for the first time since 1978, the contract of national coach Aimé Anthuenis was not renewed beyond 2005.
 René Vandereycken was appointed to replace Anthuenis in January 2006, but the performances of the team did not improve and they slipped to an all-time low 71st position in the FIFA World Rankings in June 2007.
 After failing to qualify for Euro 2008 and a generally poor performance in the 2010 FIFA World Cup qualifiers, where Belgium ended fourth in their group (two places below the play-off spot), coach Vandereycken was sacked in April 2009.
 His assistant Franky Vercauteren would take over ad interim.

 In the meantime, a promising new generation appeared to arise as Belgium's U-21 selection qualified for the 2008 Summer Olympics in 2007, and the Young Red Devils squad placed fourth at Beijing 2008.
 These young players, many of which would grow into the senior national team, were characterized by mostly defensive skills and also a strong midfield.
 Yet, their appearance in the senior team did not result in immediate success.
 After a 2–1 loss against Armenia in September 2009, interim-coach Vercauteren resigned and made way for new coach Dick Advocaat.
 However, in April 2010, after only six months at the helm, Advocaat resigned as manager of Belgium amid speculation that he was to become coach of Russia.
 Georges Leekens was announced as his successor in May 2010, signing a contract until 2012.
 During Leekens' second term of office (having previously managed Belgium from 1997 to 1999) the Red Devils narrowly missed the Euro 2012 play-offs.